 A swipe is included with every Dining Plan and is primarily used to access Anderson Commons.
 One swipe into Anderson Commons gives you all-you-care-to-eat access to all of the stations.
 Dining Plan holders may use as many swipes into Anderson Commons per day they choose.

 Flex Swipes are also available and can be used in The Maize to purchase food.
-One swipe is equivalent to $8.50 in The Maize.
-If your purchase exceeds $8.50, you may use another form of payment to cover the cost.
-Dining Plan holders may use two Flex Swipes per day in The Maize.
+One swipe is equivalent to $9 in The Maize.
+If your purchase exceeds $9, you may use another form of payment to cover the cost.
+Dining Plan holders may use one Flex Swipes per day in The Maize after Anderson Commons is closed and only on items made in-house.

 The number of guest passes is based on which dining plan you have.
 Higher dining plans receive more guest passes because those students dine in Anderson Commons more frequently than those with a lower plan.